dcgale/dcgale/README.md

 ###### _Hello / bonjour!_

 I am a developer and artist with a degree in music technologies & algorithmic composition.
-I especially love working with real-time data, audio, and machine learning.
+I especially love working with real-time data, audio and machine learning.

 ###### _I am currently working on..._